-Alosetron Hydrochloride (alosetron hydrochloride 1 mg) Dailymed
+Alosetron Hydrochloride (alosetron 0.5 mg oral tablet) Dailymed

 Generic: alosetron hydrochloride is used for the treatment of Tissue Adhesions Colitis, Ulcerative Constipation Constriction, Pathologic Crohn Disease Diarrhea Diverticulitis Intestinal Obstruction Intestinal Perforation Liver Diseases Megacolon, Toxic Thrombophlebitis Abdominal Pain Colitis, Ischemic Thrombophilia Irritable Bowel Syndrome